Leptogenesis from Oscillations of Heavy Neutrinos with Large Mixing Angles: Oscillatory Regime

 \subsection{Early Time Oscillations}

 We now identify in more detail the truncations that may be applied to Eqs.~(\ref{Diff:Sterile}) and~(\ref{Diff:Active}) when $z\sim z_{\rm osc}$ and solve the problem thus simplified analytically.

 \paragraph{Oscillations of Sterile Neutrinos} First, consider the thermal correction to the oscillation frequency of the sterile neutrinos due to thermal masses.
 While in the parametrisation of Eq.~(\ref{Diff:Sterile}), the oscillation frequency induced by the vacuum term $H_N^{\rm vac}$ is growing with $z^2$, the thermal contributions given by $\mathfrak{h}_{\rm th}$ remain constant.
 As a result, at very early times, the thermal effects exceed the contributions from the vacuum masses.
 However, because $H_N^{\rm th}$ is generated by forward scatterings mediated by the Yukawa interactions, it is diagonal in the same flavour basis as $\Gamma_N$, {\it i.e.} the interaction basis in which heavy neutrinos are produced. $H_N^{\rm th}$ therefore commutes with $\delta n_h$ at early times (before $H_N^{\rm vac}$ becomes sizeable) and does not lead to oscillations.\footnote{One may wonder whether the large thermal masses can lead to a big enhancement at $z\ll z_{\rm osc}$ by somehow amplifying a small population of the helicity-odd occupation numbers generated during the first fraction of an oscillation.
-However, it turns out that the main part of the charges $\Delta_a$ is produced well during the first full oscillation. } For this reason, the thermal masses only lead to subdominant corrections in the oscillatory regime, and we neglect these in the following.
-In conjunction with the condition $z_{\rm eq}\ll 1$, the same applies for the effect of the Higgs field through the term $\mathfrak{h}_{\rm EV}$ as it only becomes important right before sphaleron freezeout, such that the relevant source term around $z\sim z_{\rm osc}$ remains unaffected.
+However, it turns out that the main part of the charges $\Delta_a$ in the oscillatory regime is produced well during the first full oscillation.
+This is confirmed by our numerical solutions, which take full account of the thermal masses. } For this reason, the thermal masses only lead to subdominant corrections in the oscillatory regime, and we neglect these in the following.
 A more detailed discussion about these time scales is presented in Appendix~\ref{app:time_scales}.
 The relation $z_{\rm osc}\ll z_{\rm eq}$ also leaves the backreaction mediated through $\tilde{\Gamma}$ in Eq.~(\ref{Diff:Sterile}) as a higher order effect at early times $z\sim z_{\rm osc}$, such that it only becomes important later, when the charges $\Delta_a$ have already been generated by the source term.
 In summary, for $z\sim z_{\rm osc}$, and given the relation $z_{\rm osc}\ll z_{\rm eq}$, Eq.~(\ref{Diff:Sterile}) can be simplified to